 For young ones who are just starting to show an interest in science, this talking microscope is an excellent “toy” scope.
 The scope is voiced by Bindi Irwin, who will teach your little one all about the different kinds of plants and animals.
 60 full-color images are printed onto the slides so your tot can get used to looking at their favorite animals up close.

-With up to 1000x magnification, this microscope also comes with an informational and activity guide book.
+With up to 1000x magnification, this microscope also comes with an informational and activity guidebook.
 The dual-LED lighting allows for viewing both translucent and opaque specimens.
-Whether your kid finds a bug from outside or decides to swab the inside of their cheek, they’ll be fascinated by what they can see under this microscope.
+Whether your kid finds a bug from the outside or decides to swab the inside of their cheek, they’ll be fascinated by what they can see under this microscope.

 Kiddos ages 8 and up will have a blast working with this microscope from Educational Insights.
 They’ll be able to study anything from cells to crystals up to 600X magnification.
 The microscope includes the necessary tools to prepare specimens as well as a 20-page guide to keep your young scientist engaged in the scientific process.